 2. Organizational Analysis

-On a very different side of the educational spectrum, there is Organizational Analysis.
-This class, taught by Professor Daniel McFarland, explores multiple theories of organizational behavior and then applies them to actual cases of organizational change.
-What struck us most about this course is how applicable it is to any type of business.
+The Stanford MOOC on Organizational Analysis is taught by Professor Daniel McFarland.
+It explores multiple theories of organizational behavior and then applies them to actual cases of organizational change.
+The course is applicable to many types of business.
 Since organizations can run the gamut from corporations to not-for-profits, to associations, to grocery stores, people from various careers and backgrounds can gain valuable insights from this course.
-Participants will study 1) how various businesses operate, 2) understand various theories about business organization and structure, and 3) how to best apply these management practices.
+Participants will 1) studyhow various businesses operate, 2) understand various theories about business organization and structure, and 3) how to best apply these management practices.